 February 28, 1941 ~ Ramon Bautista Ortega, commonly known as singer, actor Palito Ortega, born in Lules, Argentina ~ Considered an icon of Argentinian music ushering in a new wave, la nueva ola, of popular Argentinian music in the 1960s.
 Briefly a member of the Lyons taking over for lead singer Peter Rock, but leaving within months to pursue a solo career.
 Over two dozen albums to his name, starred in numerous movies.
 Known for songs such as Corazon Contente, Poptitos and perhaps his biggest hit Yo Tengo Fé.
 Active in Argentinian politics, serving as Governor and Senator, from 1991 to 1999

 February 28, 1940 ~ Joseph Alfred Souter, commonly known as singer, guitarist, songwriter Joe South born in Atlanta, Georgia, USA ~ Best known as songwriter responsible for songs such as Games People Play, Down In The Boondocks, Yo Yo, Hush, and Rose Garden.
 In-demand session musician including on songs such as Tommy Roe's Sheila and Aretha Franklin's Chain Of Fools, and albums such as Bob Dylan's Blonde On Blonde and Simon & Garfunkel's The Sounds Of Silence.
-Artists who have recorded South's songs include Billy Joe Royal, the Osmonds, Lynn Anderson, Deep Purple, Jerry Lee Lewis, Johnny Cash, Glen Campbell, Loretta Lynn, Gene Vincent, Carol Burnett, Andy Williams, Kitty Wells, Dottie West, Jim Nabors, Arlen Roth, Liz Anderson, the Georgia Satellites, Waylon Jennings, Ike & Tina Turner, Hank Williams Jr, James Taylor, the Tams, kd Lang, and others ~ Souter passed away in 2012
+Artists who have recorded South's songs include Billy Joe Royal, the Osmonds, Lynn Anderson, Deep Purple, Jerry Lee Lewis, Johnny Cash, Glen Campbell, Loretta Lynn, Gene Vincent, Carol Burnett, Andy Williams, Kitty Wells, Dottie West, Jim Nabors, Arlen Roth, Liz Anderson, the Georgia Satellites, Waylon Jennings, Ike & Tina Turner, Hank Williams Jr, James Taylor, the Tams, and kd Lang ~ Souter passed away in 2012

 February 28, 1940 ~ Jazz guitarist, banjoist, singer Marty Grosz, full name Martin Oliver Grosz, born in Berlin, Germany ~ Leader and sideman.
 Closely associated with Bob Wilber.
 Also worked with Kenny Davern, Dick Sudhalter, Keith Ingham, Soprano Summit, Dick Wellstood, Joe Pass, Herb Ellis, Charlie Byrd, Wayne Wright, Randy Sandke, Ruby Braff, Jim Cullum Jr, Peter Ecklund, Wild Bill Davison, Jeff Healey, Art Hodes, Terra Hazelton, Jabbo Smith, Maxine Sullivan, and others

-February 28, 1939 ~ Free jazz saxophonist, pianist, bassist, clarinetist, percussionist Charles Gayle born in Buffalo, New York, USA ~ After decades of obscurity rose to prominence in the late 1980s and 1990s, starting with the albums Always Born, Homeless and Spirits Before, three albums recorded in a single week.
+February 28, 1939 ~ Free jazz saxophonist, pianist, bassist, clarinetist, percussionist Charles Gayle born in Buffalo, New York, USA ~ After decades of obscurity rose to prominence in the late-1980s and 1990s, starting with the albums Always Born, Homeless and Spirits Before, three albums recorded in a single week.
 Well over two dozen albums to his name as a leader.
 Sideman on recordings by Cecil Taylor (Always A Pleasure), Henry Rollins, the Blue Humans, and William Parker ~ Gayle passed away in 2023

 February 28, 1938 ~ Percussionist, vibraphonist, bandleader, composer Louie Ramirez born in New York, New York, USA ~ Sometimes referred to as “the Quincy Jones of Salsa”.
 Staff producer at Fania.
 Drew from boogaloo, salsa and latin jazz.
 Co-wrote Johnny Pacheco's El Guiro De Macorina.
 Worked with Joe Loco, Charlie Palmieri, Joe Cuba, Tito Rodriguez, Willie Colón, and others ~ Ramirez passed away in 1993